gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 1. Searching each domain in the forest: the user's `distinguishedName` will appear in the `member` attribute of the groups.
 2. Searching external trusted domains: the `distinguishedName` of a Foreign Security Principal object containing the user's SID will appear in the `member` attribute of the groups.

-Note that you will need to run this with credentials that are trusted on every domain that this touches.
+Note that you will need to run this with credentials that are trusted on every domain that this touches, otherwise it will throw exceptions.

 ```c#
 private static IEnumerable<string> GetUsersGroupsAllDomains(DirectoryEntry de) {